The Traitors viewers 'work out' Diane is not murdered with 'editing slip-up'

 Listen to this article

-The Traitors viewers think they've worked out that Diane is not murdered with the poisoned chalice.
+The Traitors viewers think they've worked out that Diane is not murdered with the poisoned chalice in a shock twist for the TV show.

-On Friday night's episode of the hit reality game show, hosted by Claudia Winkleman and set at Ardross Castle in the Scottish Highlands, the traitors were told they had to murder someone in plain sight by getting them to drink from the poisoned chalice.
+On the most recent episode of the hit reality game show, hosted by Claudia Winkleman and set at Ardross Castle in the Scottish Highlands, the traitors were told they had to murder someone in plain sight by getting them to drink from the poisoned chalice.

-The rules specified that the person murdered would be the person whose lips first touched the glass, and that the murder must take place before midnight.
+The rules specified that the person murdered would be the one whose lips first touched the glass, and that the murder must take place before midnight, before the contestants go back to their places to sleep.

 Traitors Miles, Harry and Paul appeared to choose Diane as their target, with the final scenes showing Miles convincing Diane to drink from the cup.